sumocoders/Framework/src/SumoCoders/FrameworkCoreBundle/Resources/doc/grunt.md

 * [ ] shouldn't we include the css/js from outside the document root as these will be "compiled" with assetic
 * [ ] fix deployment
-* [ ] fix issue with bootstrap glyphicons-halflings
 * [ ] fix issue with jquery.min.map
 * [ ] try to find solution for livereload when `grunt watch` isn't running